rapidsai/custrings/docs/source/parsing_best_practices.md

 Wall time: 959 ms
 ```

-*Using `nvtext` is thus almost 10x+ faster than the other approches shown here.*
+*Using `nvtext` is thus almost 10x+ faster than the other approaches shown here.*

-## Splitting strings for better performence
+## Splitting strings for better performance

-In `nvstrings`, each operation runs in parallel threads and each string is assigned to a thread.The more strings, the more GPU threads and thus better possible parallelization.
+In `nvstrings`, each operation runs in parallel threads and each string is assigned to a thread.
+The more strings, the more GPU threads and thus better possible parallelization.

-As a rule of thumb, for the best performence on GPU's, try to keep the average length of strings less and the number of strings large.
+As a rule of thumb, for the best performance on GPU's, try to keep the average length of strings less and the number of strings large.

 Split functions come that come in handy to do this are: